AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

 ## 1. Overview

-In this exercise you will extend the local audit-logging setup from [Exercise 3.1 - Audit Logging for Sensitive Data Access in Local Developemt](../ex3.1/README.md) production-grade SAP BTP Cloud Foundry environment.
+In this exercise you will extend the local audit-logging setup from [Exercise 3.1 - Audit Logging for Sensitive Data Access in Local Developemt](../ex3.1/README.md) to production-grade SAP BTP Cloud Foundry environment.

 ### 🎯 Key Learning Objectives